MRAlirad/foundry-defi-stablecoin/README.md

 ## redeemCollateral

-So far we've afforded our users a way to put money _into_ the protocol, they'll certainly need a way to get it out.
 Let's work through `redeemCollateral` next.
-This function is going to need to do a couple things:

 1. Check that withdrawing the requested amount doesn't cause the account's `Health Factor` to break (fall below 1)
 2. transfer the requested tokens from the protocol to the user